The CfC-Stanbic Bank Magnate

 The CfC-Stanbic Bank Magnate is a Kenyan business reality television show in which 14 participants compete in an elimination-style competition for a top prize of KSh.1.5 million/= (US$15,000) as seed capital for their business.
 The show typically ends with the 3 board members eliminating one of the contestants with the catch phrase, "You Have to Go!".
 The slogan of the show is "Winning is Just the Beginning".

-The show first aired in October 27, 2011.
+The show first aired on October 27, 2011.

 Idea

 The CfC-Stanbic Bank Magnate is a reality television show that starts with a group of participants vying to earn a top prize of KSh.1.5 million/= (US$15,000) as seed capital for their business idea.
 The participants are drawn from diverse backgrounds and regions across Kenya.
 During the show, these contestants live in close quarters testing their social skills as they balance co-operation with competition.
 The participants are placed into teams, and each week are assigned a task and required to select a team leader for the task.
 The winning team advances to the next task, while the losing team remains in the boardroom where the board members determine the person to go and is automatically eliminated from the show.
 The show was sponsored by CfC Stanbic Bank and premiered in October 2011.

 Eliminations involves the losing team being confronted with their loss in a boardroom meeting.
 The team leader is then asked to select one of their team members who was the weakest link.
 The board members then determine who has to go as well as put on probation participants whom they believe underperformed in the task assigned.

 The board members reserves the right at times to do the following: not allow the losing team leader to determine who has to go, and to let go multiple people who were on probation from the previous task and performed poorly on the task assigned.
 The board members also discourage quitting.